According to Gartner, by 2017, in large organizations, at least 65% of new integration flows will be developed outside the control of IT departments.

 - Or “control and governance” leading to long projects with sustainable architecture but missed revenue opportunities?

-Business has always been asking for IT to be more agile while IT has always been asking business to be more consistent with their requirements on the mid-term.
+Business has always been asking for IT to be more agile while IT has always been asking the business to be more consistent with their requirements on the mid-term.
 This dilemma is due to different approaches: on one hand, the revenue generation, on the other the risk management.

 The emergence of Cloud applications, aka SaaS (Software as a Service), has changed the deal.
-Now business users can browse the Internet, find the software they need and create an account in a minute with simple use of a credit card.
-The monthly fee that will be charged will then be easily refunded as regular company expense.
+Now business users can browse the Internet, find the software they need and create an account in a minute with the simple use of a credit card.
+The monthly fee that will be charged will then be easily refunded as a regular company expense.

-For small companies, this approach is really efficient: reduced need for internal IT, no more server to maintain, no more failure with access to the service 24/7 across the globe with no impact on performance, pay-per-use model leading to simpler accounting.
+For small companies, this approach is really efficient: reduced need for internal IT, no more server to maintain, no more failure with access to the service 24/7 across the globe with no impact on performance, a pay-per-use model leading to simpler accounting.
 When I was running my own business, we had no internal IT and used:

 - DropBox for file sharing

 - An online SVN code repository and later GitHub

 - OVH (leading French hosting provider) for your running our product

 In order to administrate our production environment, we signed a contract with a system administrator freelancer who was in charge of administrating the platform and providing managing incidents and providing configuration expertise when needed.

 For larger companies, this also brings real value but there are clear impacts on IT governance: who is in charge of all those systems?
 Are those systems mapped somewhere?
 How critical is information stored in those SaaS applications?
 Is it compliant with internal/external regulatory rules?
 What is the procedure when the owner of the credit card leaves the company?